Dominican Republic–United States relations: Overview

 The country's standing as the largest Caribbean economy, second-largest country in terms of land mass, and third-largest in population, with large bilateral trade with (due to its proximity to) the United States and other smaller Caribbean nations make the Dominican Republic an important partner in hemispheric affairs.
 The Embassy estimates that 100,000 U.S. citizens live in the Dominican Republic, many of whom are dual nationals.
 An important element of the relationship between the two countries is the fact that more than 1 million individuals of Dominican origin reside in the United States; most of them live in the metropolitan Northeast, with some in Florida.
 In recent years, there has also been a large wave of migration from the Dominican Republic to neighboring Puerto Rico, a U.S. territory which has many cultural and historical ties to the Dominican Republic.

 Under the purview of the Monroe Doctrine and American imperialism, US president Ulysses Grant unsuccessfully promoted a treaty to annex the Dominican Republic, which was up for debate in the US Congress from 1869 to 1871.
 The American idea to acquire Santo Domingo—dragged by political and economic instability since its separation from Haiti in 1844—traced back to 1854.

 The U.S. occupied the Dominican Republic from 1916 until 1924 and intervened on behalf of the Dominican government during the 1965 Dominican Civil War.
+The USA was supportive of dictator Rafael Trujillo until 1960, and the CIA is suspected to have helped assassinate him in 1961.

 The Dominican government has been supportive of many U.S. initiatives in the United Nations and related agencies.
 The two governments cooperate in the fight against the traffic in illegal substances.
 The Dominican Republic has worked closely with U.S. law enforcement officials on issues such as the extradition of fugitives and measures to hinder illegal migration.